 Indie movie fanatics should make their way to the Film Forum.
 This three-screen cinema is open 365 days a year and offers the best selection of independent and foreign films as well as extended runs of popular selections.
 Many NYC theatrical premieres have taken place at this iconic theater.
 Make sure to check out their event calendar, and their website for more details and show times.

 18 W. Houston Street

 There’s a reason the Angelika Film Center has been recognized as one of the most successful arthouses in the U.S. Since 1989, this SoHo theater’s been showing an eclectic mix of independent and foreign films.
 There’s also a café inside that is busy serving gourmet foods, pastries, and beverages – you don’t even need a movie ticket to eat there!
 Dine there for breakfast or take a lunch break and enjoy a sandwich or quiche.
 They even have a vegan menu.
 Check website for show times and current movie listings.

 Indie Food & Wine

 For just $25 a person, Lincoln Center’s “Dinner & a Movie” has to be one of the best deals around.
-You get your choice of a sandwich, such as a muffaletta or apricot jam and camembert, soup of the day or kettle-cooked chips, and a glass of white, red, or sparkling wine, along with admission to a first-run or classic movie.
+You get your choice of a sandwich, soup of the day or kettle-cooked chips, and a glass of white, red, or sparkling wine, along with admission to a first-run or classic movie.
 (Check the calendar for special screenings and Q&As.)
 Indie Food & Wine also serves breakfast, lunch, and dinner, as well as top-quality popcorn and baked goods.